IamLateB/IamLateB/README.md

-- 👋 Hi, I’m @IamLateB
+- 👋 Hi, I’m @IamLateB from Tampere
 - 👀 I’m interested in keyboards, cad and 3D-printing
 - 🌱 I’m currently learning meyboard structural design
-- 😄 Pronouns: ...
-- ⚡ Fun fact: I built a guitar out of a cigar box at 13 years old.
+- ⚡ Fun fact: I built a guitar out of a cigar box at 13 years old

 <!---
 IamLateB/IamLateB is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.